 (vi) the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species;

-(vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment;
+(vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available;

-(viii) The matters set out at Regulation 46(3)(b);
+(viii) [Best Available Scientific Information];

-(ix) the assessment framework for Mining Discharges as set out in the Guidelines; and
+(ix) the assessment framework for Mining Discharges as set out in the Standards; and

-(x) any relevant Standards and Guidelines developed in accordance with regulations 94 and 95.
+(x) any relevant Guidelines developed in accordance with regulation [ 45].

+(e) Whether the Test Mining Report[, if required pursuant to Regulation 7,] is in accordance with the applicable requirements and demonstrates that the test mining activities:

+(i) Support the information provided in the present application for the approval of a Plan of Work for Exploitation;

+(ii) Did not cause harmful effects on the Marine Environment; and

+(iii) Were conducted under appropriate technical, spatial and temporal conditions, in accordance with any applicable Recommendation from the Commission;

-10. In determining whether an application provides for the protection of cultural rights or interests, , the Commission shall [determine whether the application:
+10. In determining whether an application provides for the protection of cultural [rights or] interests, and taking into account the inputs of the Advisory Group of Experts [on Cultural Matters] established pursuant to Regulation 4bis, the Commission shall [determine whether the application:

-(a) Determine whether the application adequately identifies such cultural rights or interests; and
+(a) [] adequately identifies such cultural [rights or] interests; and

-(b) demonstrates that the Plan of Work will not interfere with any cultural rights or interests.
+(b).Alt has considered relevant traditional knowledge of Indigenous Peoples and [of] local communities, where available[, and will not interfere with any cultural [rights or] interests].